Damp and mould policy

 1.3.3 A safe and healthy internal environment is provided to all residents.

-1.3.4 Effective investigation and remedial solutions are efficiently identified and implemented in order to eradicate damp and mould in homes as far as is reasonably practicable.
+1.3.4 Effective investigation and remedial solutions are efficiently identified and implemented to eradicate damp and mould in homes.

 1.3.6 Leeds City Council is complying with statutory requirements and best practice.